fengshunzhang/MuleESBCluster/README.md

 MuleESBCluster
 ==============

-Mule ESB and Hazelcast are open source project.So this project is open source too.
-This project is a solution of mule cluster(mule + hazelcast).
+This project is open source and  a solution of mule cluster(mule + hazelcast).If you want get more information about Mule or Hazelcast,please google it.If you insterest to this project,please contact me(fengshunzhang@gmail.com).